escrin/escrin/website/docs/tutorial/first-task.md

 ## Recap & Next Steps

-In this guide we deployed a simple contract that uses Escrin to complete off-chain tasks.
+In this tutorial we deployed a simple contract that uses Escrin to create off-chain tasks.
 We were also able to complete a task on our own through our browser.

 Even though `AddingAtHome` is a simple problem, it illustrates the idea of a task and how a contract's definition of its acceptance drives it to completion.